fborgnia/codebuild_terraform/README.md

-# CI/CD Codebuild Terraform Backend User Guide
+# CI/CD Codebuild Terraform Backend

+This solution provides an execution backend for terraform templates to support multiple developers releasing infrastructure changes from dev to test and prod environments.

+## User Guide

-This document contains usage instructions and step-by-step guides to operate automated terraform deployments for dev, test and production environments.
+This document contains usage instructions and step-by-step guides to operate automated terraform deployments for dev, test and production environments using codebuild.

 ## Application Account Onboarding

-Once the AWS Account are provisioned and accessible by application developers, the terraform backend can be configured in the account with this steps.
+Once an AWS Account is provisioned and accessible by application developers, the terraform backend can be configured in the account with the steps below.

-### Create New Account
+### Create terraform build project in a New Account

 This guide assumes that one AWS Account is used for one stage of one application, if that is not the case, adjust parameters accordingly.